 Almost lost you,” he thought, surprised to find himself blinking back tears.
 “Been through too much, me and you.
 We’re going to finish this thing together. ― Brom

-“Very good,” he addressed the pantars.
+“Very good,” Cato addressed the pantars.
 “You have brought back the other one.
 Now, we will watch one destroy the other.”

-Kyle was desperate, “We have to finish the contest.
+Kyle could not bare the thought of Nathan being terrorized by the fiendish serpent- beast, “We have to finish the contest.
 That was the agreement.”

 “I don’t answer to any creature,” Cato retorted as he stared at the new child.

 “No, of course not, but if we don’t finish the game you won’t get to see the flag,” Kyle’s response triggered Cato’s intrigue once more.
 Nathan looked on ignorant to the exchange.
-Cato, unable to affix meaning to the object that Kyle promised would appear, was stirred by the mystery that this violent contest could produce.
+Cato, was obsessed by the object that Kyle promised would appear as well as by the drama that this child’s contest could produce.
 He thought that a celebration conducted by the flag bearer would further augment his control on the wild beasts.
 He was indeed mad with the thought of such a display.
+At that ceremonial moment he would have one child slay the other to add to the spectacle of his plan.

-“Ok, it’s halftime.
-We have ten minutes to prepare for the second half,” Kyle announced placing his hand on his forehead in a gesture of concern.
+Kyle ignored his question,“Ok, it’s halftime.
+We have ten minutes to prepare for the second half,” He placed his hand on his forehead in a gesture of concern.
 He motioned Nathan to join him and the remaining chimps along with the giant wounded sloth.
 All the while Kyle’s apprehension roared like a wind-aided conflagration.
 He had no sense of how the contest would conclude.
 More troubling though was that he was confident that Cato would enact upon his original announcement to have the boys fight to their death.
 There was also the awareness of inciting Cato’s rage further when the game concluded without the promised banner.

 The boys were separated by only a month in age.
 They had been raised in the same small community.
 They were as much brothers as they were friends which often is the case with cousins.
-Kyle knew that he didn’t have to explain the perilous situation to Nathan that confronted them when the boys were reunited on the makeshift pitch.
+Kyle knew that he didn’t have to explain the perilous situation to Nathan.
+His urgency to explain the contest and its potential fatal end was foremost on Kyle’s mind.

 “Look, we don’t have much time,” Kyle exclaimed, “We’re playing a game of soccer against those wild cats.
 If you have the ball they can rip you apart.
 They already destroyed one of those monkeys.”